 You're My Best Friend would be heard at virtually every show through September 1980.
 It would always be a shortened version with the second verse excised.
 For these first few live airings in 1976, it would be tagged onto the beginning of the medley.

 This is the first show where Freddie is seen in his white "Kermit" costume.
 Roger Taylor would later refer to it as such, as a green light was shone on Mercury at some point during the show.

 Here is an article from the September 11 NME, clearly written by someone who isn't a fan of Queen's work, picking apart their latest two albums and this concert.

 Here's another review of the show - much more brief, yet more balanced (although the reviewer thinks the title of "The March Of The Black Queen" is "Queen Of The Night"): http://www.queencuttings.com

-The first picture was submitted by Fabio Minero, and pics 2 and 3 are from Luis Flores.
-The second set of pics (which could be from either night in Edinburgh) were taken by Hiro Ohno (pic 20 was submitted by Alessio Rizzitelli).
-The last five pictures could be from any of the four September shows.
+The second set of pics (which could be from either night in Edinburgh) were taken by Hiro Ohno.
+The last row of pictures could be from any of the four September shows.